 As the morning mist began to rise above the earth it unveiled a fluffy green pasture.
 We had arrived to Cairncastle, also known as the Gateway to the Glens.
 It was fitting that this was our first stop since it’s where the Game of Thrones saga began with the dramatic beheading of the Night’s Watch deserter.
 I tried to picture the troublesome eyes of John Snow, Theon Greyjoy and the Stark Brothers as they witnessed Ned Stark carry out this infamous execution.

-If there’s one thing beside sheep Ireland will never see a shortage of, it’s ruins, beautiful and perfectly displaced ruins.
+If there’s one thing beside sheep Ireland will never see a shortage of, its ruins, beautiful and perfectly displaced ruins.

-We arrived to a tiny street tucked between hills and wrapped in forest woodlands in the seaside village of Glenarm (meaning valley of the army).
+We arrived at a tiny street tucked between hills and wrapped in forest woodlands in the seaside village of Glenarm (meaning valley of the army).
 As I stepped out of the Land Rover I could smell the salty breeze from the shore and it reminded me of home.
 “This is Steenson’s Jewellery”, said my tour guide, as she pointed to this old pink corner building overlooking the Glenarm Castle and St. Patrick’s Church of Ireland.
 Steenson’s is a family owned jeweler who produces many of the stunning custom pieces for the Game of Thrones show.
 To name a few; Joffrey’s crown, Lannister lion pendants, stag pins and silver fish brooches.
 While this was not a Game of Thrones film location, I enjoyed watching the jewelers work on new Game of Thrones pieces.

 While Steenson’s does not have permission from HBO to sell the exact replicas, they have a Game of Thrones inspired line that’s just as stunning as the real thing.